Using Contour Trees in the Analysis and Visualization of Radio Astronomy Data Cubes

-\paragraph{Contour Tree (Figure~\ref{fig.software} D).} Displaying the tree structure of the contour tree is not particularly meaningful, as it is both large and an abstract view of the data.
+\para{Contour Tree (Fig.~\ref{fig.software} D).} Displaying the tree structure of the contour tree is not particularly meaningful, as it is both large and an abstract view of the data.
 However, seeing critical points and their persistence in the context of the data is valuable.
 The critical points are placed over the scalar field view at their respective spatial location.
 Their size is set based upon their persistence (higher persistence, larger point).
 Finally, their color is set by their type: local extrema (leaf of the tree) -- blue, negative saddle points (merge) -- yellow, and positive saddle points (split) -- magenta.
 For 3D analysis, contour tree nodes off layer are colored gray.
-An error state, red, is provided for nodes that don't cancel.
-This would be caused by some kind of boundary effect that we have yet to investigate.
-This view of the contour tree can be enabled or disabled on demand using the controls on the right.
+This view of the contour tree can be enabled or disabled on demand using the controls in Fig.~\ref{fig.software} B.